Wigan patients could face longer journeys for treatment under health services shake-up plans

 Ailing Wiganers could face far more arduous journeys for treatment under plans to focus a greater number of specialist services at fewer hospitals around Greater Manchester.

-Borough patients, many elderly or infirm, could be forced to traverse the city-region’s often gridlocked road system for consultations and surgery as far away as Tameside or Oldham after certain medical areas were judged “potentially unsustainable” when spread over several hospitals.
+Borough patients, many elderly or infirm, could be forced to traverse the city-region’s often gridlocked road system for consultations and surgery after certain medical areas were judged “potentially unsustainable” when spread over several hospitals.

 The Greater Manchester Health and Social Care Partnership, made up of all of the NHS bodies, councils and partners in the city region, says it has identified eight services as “increasingly under pressure” and in need of review.

-Those under threat in Wigan are breast, benign urology, cardiology, respiratory, musculoskeletal/orthopaedics, paediatric surgery, vascular and neuro-rehabilitation.
+Breast services in Wigan could be under threat and benign urology, cardiology, respiratory, musculoskeletal/orthopaedics, paediatric surgery, and vascular may also be affected.

 As part of the “improving specialist services programme” - a scheme which has been largely kept under wraps until now - these specialisms could be spread out across the 10 city-region areas.